 Types of SIM?

 SIM cards have changed in size and form since its inception.
-Following are the five popular type of SIM cards used over time.
+5 types of sim cards are as follows.

 Full-Sized SIM card